-You should be able to understand what your organization does and the challenges it faces.
-A good induction will help you understand your role and responsibilities, what the legal structure of your organization is and about any potential personal liabilities.
+You should be able to understand what your organisation does and the challenges it faces.
+A good induction will help you understand your role and responsibilities, what the legal structure of your organisation is and about any potential personal liabilities.

 You should visit your organisation and get the opportunity to meet your fellow trustees and get to know them.
 You’re all collectively responsible and accountable for the overall governance of your organisation.
 If you can build relationships with your fellow trustees that demonstrate integrity, openness and mutual respect, this will improve the effectiveness of your board.